Khosrow II: Initial Iranian invasion and dominance

 Toward the beginning of his reign, Khosrow II had good relations with the Byzantines.
 However, when in 602 Emperor Maurice was murdered by his General Phocas (602–610), who usurped the Roman (Byzantine) throne, Khosrow launched an offensive against Constantinople: ostensibly to avenge Maurice's death, but his aim clearly included the annexation of as much Byzantine territory as was feasible.
-Khosrow II, along with Shahrbaraz and his other best generals, quickly captured Dara and Edessa in 604, and recaptured lost territory in the north, which made the Sasanian–Byzantine borders go back to the pre-591 frontier before Khosrow gave Maurice territory in return for military aid against Bahram Chobin.
+In 604 or 605, Khosrow personally led the Sasanians in a decisive victory over the Byzantines at the battle of Arzamon, which opened upper Mesopotamia to further attack.
+With Byzantine power crippled, Sasanian forces were able to capture Dara and Edessa in 605, and recaptured lost territory in the north, which made the Sasanian–Byzantine borders go back to the pre-591 frontier before Khosrow gave Maurice territory in return for military aid against Bahram Chobin.
 After having reclaimed lost territory, Khosrow withdrew from the battlefield and handed military operations to Shahrbaraz and Shahin Vahmanzadegan.
 The Sasanian armies then invaded and plundered Syria and Asia Minor, and in 608 advanced into Chalcedon.

 In 610, Heraclius revolted against Phocas and killed him, crowning himself as Emperor of the Byzantine Empire.
 He then tried to negotiate peace with Khosrow II by sending diplomats to his court.
 Khosrow, however, rejected their offer and said: "That kingdom belongs to me, and I shall enthrone Maurice's son, Theodosius, as emperor.
 [As for Heraclius], he went and took the rule without our order and now offers us our own treasure as gifts.
 But I shall not stop until I have him in my hands."
 Khosrow then had the diplomats executed.

 In 613 and 614, General Shahrbaraz besieged and captured Damascus and Jerusalem, and the True Cross was carried away in triumph.
 Soon afterwards, Shahin marched through Anatolia, defeating the Byzantines numerous times; he conquered Egypt in 618.
 The Byzantines could offer but little resistance, as they were torn apart by internal dissensions, and pressed by the Avars and Slavs, who were invading the Empire from across the Danube River.
 In 622/3, Rhodes and several other islands in the eastern Aegean fell to the Sasanians, threatening a naval assault on Constantinople.
 Such was the despair in Constantinople that Heraclius considered moving the government to Carthage in Africa.